NAFO (group): Reception

 NAFO was described as a "Western civil society response to Russian campaigns" by Tobias Fella, a political scientist training Bundeswehr soldiers in dealing with social media.
 It is part of a larger "battle for sovereignty of interpretation" on shared online spaces.
 According to Politico, "To delve into NAFO is to get a crash course in how online communities from the Islamic State to the far-right boogaloo movement to this rag-tag band of online warriors have weaponized internet culture."

 American media studies professor Jaime Cohen argues that the NAFO movement "is an actual tactical event against a nation state".
 British-Lebanese journalist Oz Katerji asserts that NAFO "has hampered Russia's propagandists and made them look absurd and ridiculous in the process".
 Ukraine's Ambassador to Australia and New Zealand Vasyl Myroshnychenko noted that the grassroots, decentralized nature of NAFO is an important part of its strength.

 According to one analysis, "The largely English-language memes have kept Western attention on Ukraine's war—attention that is vital given the importance of Western arms to Ukrainian forces."
 American Lt.
-Col. Steve Speece with the Modern War Institute at West Point argues "Meme content shared in NAFO channels ... is almost exclusively English language and presumably not intended for Russian audiences ...
+Col. Steve Speece of the Modern War Institute at West Point argues "Meme content shared in NAFO channels ... is almost exclusively English language and presumably not intended for Russian audiences ...
 These fora exist to generate content for the entertainment and status of their own members.
 Yet even Western national security policy is sometimes explicitly driven by the emotions—like outrage—cultivated in online communities."
 Speece argues that online agitators like NAFO take the role of bad cop in a good cop/bad cop dynamic with policy makers.